puppet-cert - Manage certificates and requests

 Build an inventory of the issued certificates.
 This will destroy the current inventory file specified by 'cert_inventory' and recreate it from the certificates found in the 'certdir'.
 Ensure the puppet master is stopped before running this action.

 Note that any setting that's valid in the configuration file is also a valid long argument.
 For example, 'ssldir' is a valid setting, so you can specify '--ssldir directory' as an argument.

 Operate on all items.
-Currently only makes sense with the 'sign', 'list', and 'fingerprint' actions.
+Currently only makes sense with the 'sign', 'clean', 'list', and 'fingerprint' actions.

 Set the digest for fingerprinting (defaults to the digest used when signing the cert).
 Valid values depends on your openssl and openssl ruby extension version.

 Print this help message

 $ puppet cert list culain.madstop.com $ puppet cert sign culain.madstop.com

 Copyright (c) 2011 Puppet Labs, LLC Licensed under the Apache 2.0 License